 In a pinch

-If those foods don’t work for you for some reason, you could dip into the “Runner’s up list“ and 2nd choice brands that offer other types of meats in the most simple formulas: Natural Balance LID (Limited Ingredient Diet) canned cat foods and Life’s Abundance Instinctive Choice canned.
+If those foods don’t work for you for some reason, you could dip into the 2nd choice brands that offer other types of meats in the most simple formulas, like Life’s Abundance Instinctive Choice canned.
 Because Life’s Abundance only sells by the case, online, I suggest getting their trial size first, but most cats seem to love it.

 If you want to feed raw food to constipated cats